-Position the RHF console and gas console prior to making electrical, gas, and coolant connections.
+Position the RHF console prior to making electrical and coolant connections.
 Also mount the torch quick disconnect and off-valve assembly.
-Note that power supply placement information is presented in Pre-Installation in the front of this section.
+Note that power supply (with the automatic gas console mounted on top of it) placement information is presented in Pre-Installation in the front of this section.